VertexMachine/LAMA/README.md

 - RATSGAME youtube tutorials showed me how to join both manual and automatic paiting of terrain https://www.youtube.com/playlist?list=PL2G_ecHWhZBmEQih1qfe4yIzY49tKxST6

 **Textures are CC0** from https://texturehaven.com/.
 Really excellent stuff, go there for high resolution ones.
 And if you are able to support Rob - do so :)

+FakeWater is based on excelent tutorial by Andrew Hurley https://wiki.unrealengine.com/Water_Shader_Tutorial (largely simplified it, it is just a place holder :) ).